Face Oil Spotlight: Neem Oil for Skincare

 How to Dilute Neem Oil For Skin Use

-Spot treating problem areas with a few drops of neem oil (full-strength) is possible using a q-tip or cotton ball.
+Spot treating problem areas with a drop of neem oil (full-strength) is possible using a q-tip or cotton ball.

 The other option is to dilute neem using a non-comedogenic carrier oil.
 Many internet resources suggest you start by diluting neem equal parts 1:1.
 This results in a 50% concentration that may be great for many people.
 However, we like starting low and increasing once you know your skin barrier won't react.